 Foreign currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate as a result of changes in foreign currency exchange rates.
-The Group is exposed to foreign currency fluctuations as certain expenditures are denominated in Colombian pesos.
-As of 31 March 2022 and 31 December 2021, the Group had no foreign exchange derivative contracts in place.
+The Group is exposed to foreign currency fluctuations as certain expenditures and income are denominated in Colombian pesos.
+As of 31 March 2023 the Group has include foreign exchange derivative contracts in place (Note 23).